data-science-extensions/data-science-extensions/docs/guides/querying-data/index-reformatted.md

 Finally, we can visualize the daily sales data along with the 7-day moving average using Plotly.
 This allows us to see the trends in sales over time and how the moving average smooths out the fluctuations in daily sales.

+For this, we will again utilise [Plotly][plotly] to create an interactive line chart that displays both the daily sales and the 7-day moving average.
+The chart will have the date on the x-axis and the sales amount on the y-axis, with two lines representing the daily sales and the moving average.

+The graph will be [instantiated][python-class-instantiation] using the [`go.Figure()`][plotly-figure] class, and using the [`.add_trace()`][plotly-add-traces] method we will add two traces to the figure: one for the daily sales and one for the 7-day moving average.
+The [`go.Scatter()`][plotly-scatter] class is used to create the line traces, by defining `mode="lines"` to display the data as a line chart.

+Finally, we will use the [`.update_layout()`][plotly-update_layout] method to set the titles for the chart, and the position of the legend.

 ### Pandas

+Plotly is easily able to handle Pandas DataFrames, so we can directly parse the columns from the DataFrame to create the traces for the daily sales and the 7-day moving average.

 ```python {.pandas linenums="1" title="Plot results"}
 fig: go.Figure = (